JanDeDobbeleer/coveralls/README.md

 In case your CI does not allow you to fetch the branchname due to a checkout on a commit, you can specify it otherwise.
 This example uses Appveyor's environment variables.

     $coverage = Format-Coverage -Include $files -CoverallsApiToken $token -BranchName $ENV:APPVEYOR_REPO_BRANCH

+It's also possible to include a Pester result not to have to run Pester twice.
+Just provide the result and your good to go (make sure it has the code coverage included).

+    $coverage = Format-Coverage -PesterResults $result -CoverallsApiToken $token